salcho/salcho.github.io/_posts/2024-07-05-usb-cynthion.md

 ## Find the report descriptor of a HID device

 For whatever reason, lsof refuses to provide report descriptor for some (all?)
 HID devices.
-To work around this, I've used `usbhid-dump` in combination with `hidrd-convert`, which pretty prints the raw binary descriptor.
+To work around this, I've used [usbhid-dump](https://github.com/DIGImend/usbhid-dump) in combination with [hidrd-convert](https://github.com/DIGImend/hidrd), which pretty prints the raw binary descriptor.

 ```bash
 sudo usbhid-dump | grep -v : | xxd -r -p | hidrd-convert -o spec